Gaurav Kukade

 The indexOf() method accepts only one parameter, the Object o whose index of the first occurrence will be returned.

-The method has a return type as a int.
+The method has a return type as an int.
 It returns the index of the first occurrences of the object specified as an int .
 If the specified object o is not present in the list, it will return -1.

 1